[arin-ppml] Revised - Draft Policy ARIN-2017-9: Clarification of Initial Block Size for IPv4 ISP Transfers

 farmer at umn.edu

-I still could use more input on this Draft Policy.
-If you are not one of
+I need more input from the community on this one.
+Unless you are one of

 On Wed, Jan 31, 2018 at 3:18 PM, David Farmer <farmer at umn.edu> wrote: